 Food in the rooms is a guarded privilege.
 It should be kept to a minimum.
 Problems arising from food in the rooms may negate this privilege.
 No cooking is to be done anywhere in the rooms or the house, only in the residents’ kitchen.

 IFH vacuum cleaners are available for use.
-Trash may be disposed of in the big barrels in the basement.
+Trash may be disposed of in the big barrels in the basement, just outside the door.

 Each room comes with a bed, desk, chair, bureau, closet, bookcase, lamp, and window fan.
 The fireplaces are never to be used in any of the private rooms.
-No electrical appliances (including portable heaters, air conditioners, microwaves, or small refrigerators) should be used without the consent of the managers.
+No electrical appliances (including portable heaters, air conditioners, microwaves, or small refrigerators) should be used.

 Although privacy is something valued and protected at the IFH, on occasion the managers may need to enter a room for maintenance, security, or other reasons.
 The resident will be asked first if he is in the house.
 Otherwise, the managers reserve the right of access to all the rooms in the IFH.